 3 imported COVID-19 cases reported in Shanghai

-The city reported no new locally transmitted coronavirus cases but three imported infections on Thursday, said the Shanghai Health Commission on Friday morning.
+The city reported three new imported novel coronavirus cases on Saturday, while nine patients were discharged from hospital upon recovery, said the Shanghai Health Commission on Sunday morning.

-The first and the second cases are Chinese living and studying in France who arrived at the Shanghai Pudong International Airport on November 23 on the same flight.
+The first patient, a Chinese working in Russia, and the second patient, a Russian, arrived at the Shanghai Pudong International Airport on the same flight on November 27.

-The third case is a Chinese studying in Denmark who arrived at the Shanghai airport on November 25.
+The third patient is a Chinese visiting relatives in the United States who arrived at the Shanghai airport on November 17.

 Of all the 349 local cases, 335 have been discharged upon recovery and seven are hospitalized.
 There have been so far seven local fatalities.

-No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.
+No asymptomatic infection cases are undergoing medical observation now, the health commission said.